FredrikFredriksson/FredrikFredriksson/README.md

 **PrintTorget** — a marketplace for 3D printing in Sweden.
 Sellers get their own storefront, list products, and respond to buyer requests with offers.
 Built-in chat between buyers and sellers, Stripe payments, Supabase backend, Google auth.
 Built the whole thing.

 **[TradingRoom](https://tradingroom-red.vercel.app)** — a personal trading journal and statistics dashboard I built for myself.
 Connects directly to Binance and BloFin via API to pull in trades automatically.
-Win/loss tracking, performance stats, and a personal budget/economy section for income and expenses.
+Win/loss tracking, performance stats, and built-in trade entry for quick manual journaling.
 Built with React, TypeScript, Tailwind, Supabase.

 ---